yash1595/ecen5823-provisioner-update/README.md

+#Changes Made to the Code:
+Changes have been made in the main.c file.
+These changes include adding Level model server and client
+to the code.

 The code in this repository is based on the Embedded Provisioner described in [this forum post](https://www.silabs.com/community/wireless/bluetooth/knowledge-base.entry.html/2018/05/31/bt_mesh_embeddedpro-qoHB) on the Silicon Labs forum

 To use this project: